Episode 8: Self-awareness and leadership transformation

 JO: It's almost like one of our courage mindsets that we use the School Leadership Institute that's seeing challenges as opportunities for new ways of thinking or doing things as well.

 GAVIN: Yeah, absolutely.
 I think another way of putting that is turning our poisons into medicine, which is not easy when you're again on autopilot, highly stressed, the relentless nature of schools and working and serving schools and the amount of interactions we have on a day to day basis.
-I often joke about, you know, if you've chosen, if you don't like paper much and you've chosen education, it's like a life sentence with hard labour because you know, it is one of those jobs.
+I often joke about, you know, if you've chosen, if you don't like people much and you've chosen education, it's like a life sentence with hard labour because you know, it is one of those jobs.

 But again, if we're able to even focus our attention on that hardship or that challenge as a way of growing, yes, that takes courage.
 But I think the rewards are huge when we can do that.
 That's another thing on that.
 Joanne, Sorry, I just was thinking and I do talk more about this in the book from the research on self-awareness in particular, it's also important to ensure that we focus our self-awareness in the right areas.

 I mean, we don't want to also spend this time in areas that don't actually serve us well.
 So, for example, physiological triggers is one area where we can focus on self-awareness if we feel like we're being triggered in some particular way, there's an opportunity there for us to learn from that.
-Or if we're feeling a lack of motivation or in a particular way, that could be a sign that well I need to look at this maybe in a bit more with a bit more self-awareness.
+Or if we're feeling a lack of motivation or in a particular way, that could be a sign that well I need to look at this maybe in a bit more, with a bit more self-awareness.

 JO: Great advice.
 What do you see as the five challenges you've identified in your book that will be useful in applying an elevated self-awareness to.

 GAVIN: Well, that's thank you for that question, because that's really at the heart of the book, and particularly for middle leadership, although I think when I named some of these, you'll probably think it can be applied more broadly.
 As a middle leader and I was a middle leader in schools for over a decade and became a middle leader at the age of 28 and so, I think it's another reason why I was drawn to this, because I wanted to write the book I wish I had in my hands when I was that 28-year-old.
 And some of these things were true for me.
 So one is, you know, the challenges come from personal experience.
-Then when you look at the research, the research in middle leadership, in particular across the world starting to really expand.
+Then when you look at the research, the research in middle leadership, in particular,r across the world starting to really expand.

 And there's some key things that we can take from that.
 I also work with middle leaders and have done for ten years, and what I started hearing were the same kind of stories, you know, themes come up and really the five that I focused on in the book anyway, and I know there's more of them.
 But there is the overcoming the need to be liked, you know, so they're all archetypes really, and that's the pleaser.

 And when the pleaser kind of takes front and centre, it can actually move us away from what our leadership role really is, and that's a tough one.
 The second one is the ostrich, I call it, which is overcoming, you know, overcoming that overwhelm of constant change.
-So sometimes we put our head in the sand and think and hope that it'll go away and change, but actually often that just makes it worse.
+So sometimes we put our head in the sand and think and hope that it'll go away and it’ll change, but actually often that just makes it worse.
 So how do we think about that?

 The imposter is quite a common one, and I know for many of us in leadership we talk about that, but we've got to be deeper than just feeling like a fraud.
 It's more overcoming the self-limiting beliefs that we sometimes have and building on focusing our attention in a different way in order to overcome those.

 The dynamo, which is a huge one, almost when you work with educators, so fill in the gaps.
-‘I don't have enough...’ and it’s a chorus of time, you know, that's bellowed out from the from the audience.
+‘I don't have enough...’ and it’s a chorus of time, you know, that's bellowed out from the audience.
 So, overcoming, not having enough time.
 How can we as I talk about in the book, shift our relationship with time, change the way we think about time?
+Because trying to control our time is not necessarily something that helps us and the last one was the judge and juror, I call it, you know, overcoming difficult people at work.
+Because one of the questions I get more than most is around how we work with other people and particularly the people who we find challenging.

-JO: So, I'm just reminded I've heard you talk about the Dynamo archetype before, Gavin, and you have a really interesting reframe on the whole notion of time.
+JO: So, I'm just reminded I've heard you talk about the dynamo archetype before, Gavin, and you have a really interesting reframe on the whole notion of time.
 Can you share that with us?

 GAVIN: Yeah, I think I've been very much influenced by Oliver Burkeman's work and he wrote an illuminating book called 4000 Weeks, which is basically the number of weeks in an 80-year human life.